meggsimum/shareloc/README.md

 ```
 Check out the [API docs](http://meggsimum.github.io/shareloc/docs/) to see all
 possibilities Shareloc offers.

-### Use by web application ###

-With Shareloc it is possible to create your OpenLayers 3 web map without any
-coding.
-By a [web application](http://apps.meggsimum.de/shareloc/) you can
-configure your map view, add a marker to point at a special place and optionally
-add a text in a bubble to your marker.
-Afterwards you can share your map by a
-simple link or embed the map in your own website.

 ### Build and deploy your own Shareloc instance ###